 There’s something a bit mysterious about the Isle of Wight – at least, to anyone who’s never been there!
 Just off the Southern mainland from England, it’s a popular holiday destination and community with incredible history behind it.
-But what are some truly interesting Isle of Wight facts?
+But what are some truly fun facts about the Isle of Wight?
 Let’s take a look.

 1. The Isle of Wight is… haunted.